 Let’s demonstrate the Find usages feature.
 In the app/controllers/users_controller.rb file, scroll down to the edit action, place the caret next to it and press Alt+F7.
 In the Find window, you can explore the places where this action is used.

 When working on a specific Rails entity, like a controller, you can navigate to the related view, model, test, or helper.
 Place the caret next to edit method, press Ctrl+Alt+Home, select View and press Enter.
 IntelliJ IDEA will open the edit.html.erb file containing the corresponding view.

 You can use the same shortcut within a view or use the icon in the editor gutter to quickly go to the corresponding action.

 The next IntelliJ IDEA feature allows you to search for files, classes, symbols, or options and jump to the entity you need.

 Let’s try to find the destroy action within UsersController.
 Press Shift twice and start typing destroy.
-The dropdown lists destroy for all controllers within the Symbols group.
+IntelliJ IDEA lists all of the found results where your query is found.
 Select the destroy action from UsersController and press Enter.